 Teach

 Successful graduates from WELP:U are invited to become Mentors at the Wolfram High School Summer Research Program.
 Mentoring at the program is an amazing experience and a great opportunity to share your knowledge and passion with the next generation of talented youth.
-For those who prefer to work with older students, there are also Teaching Assistant positions available for the Wolfram Summer School.
+For those who prefer to work with older students, there are also Teaching Assistant positions available for the Wolfram Summer Research Institute.

 Tuition and Financial Aid

-WELP:U runs for a full academic year, and this cost includes a two-year subscription to Wolfram|One; a two-year subscription to Wolfram|Alpha Pro; robust mentorship and support during the project development process; classes on design thinking, research methods, academic writing, etc.; interactions with key employees at Wolfram; guidance on future education choices; a certificate of completion; and a letter explaining the program to prospective employers and educational institutions.
+WELP:U runs from August to January, and this cost includes a one-year subscription to Wolfram|One; a one-year subscription to Wolfram|Alpha Pro; robust mentorship and support during the project development process; interactions with key employees at Wolfram; guidance on future education choices; a certificate of completion; and a letter explaining the program to prospective employers and educational institutions.

 Financial aid is available for students who demonstrate financial need.

-What Happens After WELP:U
+What Happens after WELP:U

 Take the First Step